genGit963/RV_JS/8. Performance Optimization/1. Critical Rendering Path/2_Techniques_minimizing_layout_and_repainting.md

-# Techniques for Minimizing Layout and Repainting
+# Techniques for Minimizing `Layout` and `Repainting`

 ## Overview

-Layout and repainting are essential processes in rendering web pages, but they can have significant performance costs if not properly managed.
+`Layout` and `repainting` are essential `processes in rendering web pages`, but they can have significant performance costs if not properly managed.
 These processes determine how content is displayed and updated on the screen.
 Minimizing layout and repainting is crucial for improving performance, particularly in web applications, as excessive operations can lead to lag and a poor user experience.

 ## Table of Contents